 The FDA Codes in Title 21 explain what ingredients are allowed in food-safe lubricants.
 For example, H1s are more limited because they are allowed for incidental exposure with foods.
 H2 guidelines are less restrictive and include a broader selection of lubricants, yet they still meet governing guidelines and require manufacturers to have compliance protocols in place, as with any lubricant.

 There are many moving parts in food and beverage processing equipment.
-The lubricants used to grease bearings, chains, gearboxes and other machine components can potentially drip, leak, mist or otherwise “touch” a product that consumers will eventually eat or drink.
+The lubricants used to grease bearings, chains, gearboxes, and other machine components can potentially drip, leak, mist, or otherwise “touch” a product that consumers will eventually eat or drink.
 Every step of the production process can include some potential hazard.
-Identifying those potential hazards is the first step to putting controls to reduce risk exposure in place.

 Food and beverage manufacturers have a responsibility to ensure safe, reliable manufacturing - and this accountability is mandated by the FSMA.
 SOPs must be in place to ensure FSMA compliance, guided by Hazard Analysis and Critical Control Points (HACCP) and Hazard Analysis and Risk-Based Prevention Controls (HARPC).